Joshua Shemer: Professional career

 In 1992 Shemer founded the Israeli Center for technology assessment in Health Care at the Gertner Institute for Epidemiology and Health Policy Research at Tel HaShomer and continues to serve as the center's Director.

 He was Director of the School of Public health at the Sackler Faculty of Medicine at Tel Aviv University, lecturer at the Faculty of Administration and head of the MBA Multi-disciplinary Program for Emergency and Disaster Management at the Sackler Faculty of Medicine, Tel Aviv, university.
 Shemer initiated BA studies at the School for health professions at the Center for Academic Studies in Or Yehuda and currently lectures on HTA in this program.

 Other activities

-For the past nine years Shemer has been a member of the board of directors of El Al Airlines, He also was the founder and Head of Administration for Medical Technology and Infrastructure at the Israeli Ministry of Health.
+For the past nine years Shemer has been a member of the board of directors of El Al Airlines.
+He was, also, the founder and Head of Administration for Medical Technology and Infrastructure at the Israeli Ministry of Health.